sdporres/fealtyweb/_posts/2019-03-06-lessons-from-design.md

 If you have been following along, then you know that I finally admitted [I had a scoping problem].
 Since then, I have committed to rebooting the project and document a proper design up front.
 I am looking forward to sharing the conceptual part of the design next week and reveal to you what I have been wrestling with over the past few weeks.

-Today I want to talk about a few things that I noted over the past few weeks.
+Today I want to talk about a few things that<!--more--> I noted over the past few weeks.

 ## Better pain now, than pain later